Collaborative likelihood-ratio estimation over graphs

-There are many ways to define the notion of node similarity, yet leading to different estimation problems.
-For instance, node similarity can be assumed in the input space $\mathcal{X}$, by expecting that adjacent nodes will have similar observations (this is termed as \emph{graph signal smoothness} in Graph Signal Processing \cite{Ortega2018}); or in the output space, by seeking a single model that has similar outputs for similar inputs (as in Semi-supervised Learning \cite{Belkin2004, SSL2006}).
-Nevertheless, in our setting, multiple models need to be learned at the same time, and hence one can assume node similarity at the model space $\mathcal{F}$: two models, $f_u$, $f_v\in \mathcal{F}$ (not to be confused with the `$f$'-divergence), which solve the individual estimation problems at two adjacent nodes $u$, $v$, are now expected to be expressed by similar parameter values.
+There are many possible ways to define the notion of node similarity, yet leading to different estimation problems.
+For instance, node similarity can be assumed in the input space $\mathcal{X}$, by assuming that adjacent nodes will have similar observations (this is termed as \emph{graph signal smoothness} in Graph Signal Processing \citep{Ortega2018}); or in the output space, by seeking a single model that has similar outputs for similar inputs (as in Semi-supervised Learning \citep{Belkin2004, SSL2006,Cabannes2021}.
+In our setting, multiple models need to be learned at the same time, and hence one can assume node similarity in the model space, and more specifically in a metric functional space $\mathcal{F}$: two models, $f_u$, $f_v\in \mathcal{F}$, which solve the individual estimation problems at two adjacent nodes $u$ and $v$, are now expected to be close to each other with respect to a proper distance defined in $\mathcal{F}$.
 This is the notion of \emph{task similarity} appearing in Multitask Learning.
-Indeed, graph-based multitasking has brought improvements in the generalization performance for supervised problems \cite{Maurer2006,Yousefi2018}.
-Such results, and the attractiveness of distributed data processing, have motivated various applications and the design of specialized optimization schemes \cite{Zhang2021,Nassif2020a,Nassif2020b,Nassif2020c}.
+Indeed, graph-based multitasking has brought improvements in the generalization performance for supervised problems \citep{Maurer2006,Maurer2006b,Yousefi2018,Zhang2021}.
+Such results, and the attractiveness of distributed data processing, have motivated various applications and the design of special optimization schemes \citep{Nassif2020a,Nassif2020b,Nassif2020c,Zhang2021}.